When it comes to property investment, there’s no shortage of information available about what budding investors should do in order to ensure success.

 4. Speculation over patience

-Many people get into property investment hoping to become overnight millionaires.
+Most of the time property investment for beginners is hoping to become overnight millionaires.

 They think property will be a quick fix to their financial problems, but the truth is seeking short term gains in real estate is more about speculation than strategic investing.